michigandaily/cookie/README.md

 - [x] Preview screen with embed URL
 - [x] Data ingest from Google Sheets
 - [x] Easy include of [ai2html](http://ai2html.org/) output
-- [x] Ability to develop several common graphics in one repository.
+- [x] Ability to develop several common graphics in one repository

 ## Using this template

 Click the green "Use this template" button to create a new instance of the `cookie` template.
 Then, clone the new instance and run `yarn install` to initialize the project.

 You can use `yarn dev` to start a development server and `yarn build` to build production-ready files into `dist/`.

-Building will also trigger a process where Playwright will spawn a headless Chrome browser and download screenshots of the graphics.
-If the script is unable to find a cached version of Chrome or is unable to use your default Chrome installation, it will install Chrome in a cache folder.

 Edit the files in `src/`.
 To create graphics, you should only be editing files within the `src/graphic/` directory.
 You can write any markup in `src/graphic/index.html`, and JavaScript in `src/graphic/js/graphic.js`, and any styles in `src/graphic/css/graphic.scss`.